survivejs/webpack-book/manuscript/techniques/04_testing.md

 ![Karma](images/karma.png)

-[Karma](https://karma-runner.github.io/) is a test runner that allows you to run tests against real devices and [PhantomJS](http://phantomjs.org/), a headless browser. [karma-webpack](https://www.npmjs.com/package/karma-webpack) is a Karma preprocessor that allows you to connect Karma with webpack.
+[Karma](https://karma-runner.github.io/) is a test runner that allows you to run tests on real devices and [PhantomJS](http://phantomjs.org/), a headless browser. [karma-webpack](https://www.npmjs.com/package/karma-webpack) is a Karma preprocessor that allows you to connect Karma with webpack.
 The same benefits as before apply still.
 This time around, however, there is more control over the test environment.

 To get started, install Karma, Mocha, *karma-mocha* reporter, and *karma-webpack*: